WILLE-DAC/documentation/WILLE by-laws.md

 IV.
 30% of the treasury is to be reserved to quadratic funding rounds approved exclusively by angels and KREDIT but which can be vetoed by shareholders.

-V. 70% of the treasury is to be governed by democratic consensus between all members of the DAO with each vote weighting proportionally to the stake.
+V. 70% of the treasury is to be governed by democratic consensus between all members of the DAO with each vote weighting proportionally to the stake invested.

 <p align="center">
 <b>( article 3-b )</b><br>